News

 As cruise lines build private ports into must-see stops, sensory accessibility is becoming a new benchmark for guest experience, pushing the industry beyond ramps and elevators.

-Carnival Cruise Line said its Celebration Key destination in Grand Bahama has received KultureCity’s sensory inclusion certification, making it the first cruise destination to earn the designation.
+Carnival Cruise Line said its Celebration Key destination in Grand Bahama has received KultureCity's sensory inclusion certification, making it the first cruise destination in the world to earn the designation.

 The certification, awarded by KultureCity, a nonprofit focused on sensory accessibility, is intended to help travelers with sensory sensitivities and other invisible disabilities, including autism, dementia, PTSD, and sensory processing disorders.
 KultureCity also estimates that one in four people is affected by a sensory need or invisible disability, a figure Carnival and the nonprofit cited in describing the program's relevance for travel environments that can include crowds, noise, and bright lighting.